 KUALOA RANCH

 Did you see Jurassic Park?
 Part of it was filmed here at Kualoa Ranch!
-They offer ATV, kayaking, horseback riding, and jeep tours as well as zip lining, and other activity packages.
+They offer ATV, kayaking, horseback riding, jeep tours, zip lining, and other activity packages.
 Right next to the majestic Ko’olau mountain range, these are fun activities in an amazing setting!

 ATTEND A LUAU

 If you’ve never been to one before, we recommend you go.
-This could be an amazing idea for your Hawaii reception, but it’s a fun activity for another day too.
-A buffet dinner and a show to soak up some culture while having fun, what’s not to like?
+This could be an amazing idea for your Hawaii reception, but it’s also a fun activity for another day.
+A buffet dinner and a show to soak up some culture while having fun—what’s not to like?

 BISHOP MUSEUM

-If you want to know more about Hawaiian history, Bishop Museum has the largest collection of Hawaiian and Pacific cultural artifacts in the world.
-They have a planetarium and in the Science Center you’ll find a volcano that erupts every 7 minutes!
+If you want to learn more about Hawaiian history, Bishop Museum has the largest collection of Hawaiian and Pacific cultural artifacts in the world.
+It also has a planetarium, and in the Science Center, a volcano erupts every seven minutes!

 GET A MASSAGE

 We love massages!
-And what better time to get one then when you’re on vacation?
-We are partial to the Infinity Spa at the Outrigger Waikiki and their 50-minute couples massage is built into some of our elopement packages!
-(If you booked one of our wedding package, we can add this on for you, just let us know.)
-Wherever you book your massage, just get one!
-Relaxing and unwinding while you’re on your Hawaii vacation is one of the best things to do.
+And what better time to get one than when you’re on vacation?
+We are partial to the Infinity Spa at the Outrigger Waikiki, and their 50-minute couples massage is built into some of our elopement packages!
+(If you booked one of our wedding packages, we can add this on for you; just let us know.)
+Wherever you book your massage, get one!
+Relaxing and unwinding while on your Hawaii vacation is one of the best things to do.

 Oahu Hikes